 But you might be worried that you won't dress right, talk right, clap right, right?

 Clapping rules: there is only one rule: if the piece of music has movements, don't clap between the movements.
-The program notes should tell you if the orchestra is playing more than one movement, and the conductor will make it obvious when it is time to clap.
+The program notes should tell you if the orchestra is playing more than one movement, and the conductor will make it obvious when it is time to clap (they turn around and bow).

-So come along, relax, and hum the Four Seasons if you don't want to talk to anyone.
+So come along, relax, and hum The Four Seasons in a corner if you don't want to talk to anyone.